Sunhak17/cybersecurity_final_project/README.md

 ## ⚠️ SAFETY NOTES

 ### **Why This is Safe for Education**
-- ✅ **Simulated Actions**: Network spreading and exfiltration are simulated
+- ✅ **Controlled Environment**: Real exfiltration only works within local network (VMware)
-- ✅ **No Real Harm**: No actual data sent to external servers
+- ✅ **No External Servers**: Data stays on your attacker server, not sent to internet
 - ✅ **VM Environment**: Isolated from host system
 - ✅ **Easy Removal**: Defender scanner completely cleans system
-- ✅ **Educational Purpose**: Demonstrates concepts, not malicious intent
+- ✅ **Educational Purpose**: Demonstrates real-world concepts in safe lab environment
+- ⚠️ **Note**: Real HTTP exfiltration is implemented but requires local server setup

 ### **Ethical Considerations**
 - 🔒 Run ONLY in controlled lab environment